ALib C++ Library

 4.4.
 Custom Formatters

 To implement a custom formatter that uses a custom format string syntax, no detailed manual or step-by-step sample is given here.
-Instead just some hints as bullet points:
+Instead, just some hints as bullet points should be enough:

 • The built-in formatters both use "intermediate" class FormatterStdImpl as a base class.
 This class might be used for custom formatters as well, as it already implements a skeleton that has to be completed by implementing a set of specific abstract methods.